swcarpentry/DEPRECATED-boot-camps/5-Testing/Readme.rst

 A TDD Example
 *************
-Say you want to write a fib() function which generates values of the Fibinacci sequence fof given indexes.
+Say you want to write a fib() function which generates values of the Fibonacci sequence of given indexes.
 You would - of course - start by writing the test, possibly testing a single value:

 .. code-block:: python